jamesdae/slc-trips/README.md

     sudo service postgresql start
     ```

-1. Copy the .env.example file to a new file called .env and replace the placeholder values with the appropriate values for your setup.
-Note that a Google Maps Platform account and its credentials are required for the application to work correctly.
+1. Copy the .env.example file to a new file called .env and replace the placeholder values with the appropriate values for your setup, which include personal API credentials.

     ```shell
     cp .env.example .env